MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

   # sync transformations of your root node with the "ProjectileOnCurve2D"
   owner.position = position
   owner.rotation = rotation
-  # caution! the "ProjectileOnCurve2D" changes scale.y when target is from the right side
+  # caution! the "ProjectileOnCurve2D" changes its scale.y when target is from the right side
   owner.scale = scale
 ```